 Step 4: Final Step – Running the Python Script

-So far, in the previous steps, you completed the set-up of the Indexing API key in your Google Developer Console, installed Python and granted owner access to the API key in your search console.
-Now we are in the final step where we will use the Google indexing API with Python script.
+So far, in the previous steps, you completed the setup of the Indexing API key in your Google Developer Console, installed Python and granted owner access to the API key in your search console.
+Now we are in the final step, where we will use the Google indexing API with a Python script.

-- Install Some Libraries.
+- Install Required Libraries.
 Go to your Windows command prompt (search for CMD if you are using Windows or terminal if you are using a MAC).
 We will need to install some libraries before being able to use the indexing API.
 Run the following two commands on your command prompt.
-The httplib2 and the pandas’ library will download and install in your system.
+The httplib2 and the pandas library will download and install on your system.

 For Windows Users